LDNReview

 A delicate chicken soup with a few matzo balls bobbing around in it.
 It’s pretty light, and goes great with all the cured meat you’ll be eating.

-Monty’s Deli review image
+Monty’s Deli image

 Smoked Salmon Bagel